-1/2 Social Studies Elective Credit Each / 1 Semester Each Grade Level: 9, 10, 11, 12 Prerequisite(s): None
+1⁄2 Social Studies Elective Credit Each / 1 Semester Each

 Law Studies pertains to the study of the American legal system as the foundation of American society by examining those laws which have an impact on citizens' lives and an introduction to fundamental civil and criminal justice procedures.
 Content will include, but is not limited to, the need for law, the basis for our legal system, civil and criminal law, adult and juvenile courts, family and consumer law, causes and consequences of crime, individual rights and responsibilities, and career opportunities in the legal system.
 In History of Vietnam War, students will study the chronological development of the Vietnam War by examining the political, economic, social, religious, and military events that affected the war.